nicpitsch/ifcontrol-map-data/README.md

-# Import Map Data for kufi.ifcontro.ch
+# Import Map Data for kufi.ifcontrol.ch

 This repository can be used to create test-users with new test data at kufi.ifcontrol.ch.